 Note: You’d better set the video frame rate as 30fps, video size as 1920*1080 to keep the best quality for editing in Final Cut Pro.
 If you want to have a smaller file size but keep the good quality, you can change the video size to 1440*1080.

-- Step 4: Start converting your JVC Everio MOD files to Apple ProRes for FCP on Mac.
+Step 4: Start converting your JVC Everio MOD files to ProRes for FCP on Mac.

 Click the “Convert” button; it will convert JVC Everio MOD to Apple ProRes for FCP on Mac immediately.
 You can find the process in the “Conversion” interface.

-1: The best JVC Everio MOD to Apple ProRes Converter also allows you to transcode MOD to FCE, iMovie, Avid Media Composer, etc. You can link to Brorsoft Video Converter for Mac to get more information.
+1. The best MOD Converter also allows you to transcode MOD to FCE, iMovie, Avid Media Composer, etc. You can link to Brorsoft Video Converter for Mac to get more information.